Multi-Trip Plastic Packaging

 Instead of expendable packaging being sent to landfill after a single trip (being unfriendly to the environment and expensive), returnable packaging offers a long lifespan – and usually the materials can be recycled at the end of their useful life.

-Please see below for the differing types of stock and custom returnable packaging that your business can source from GWP.
+Please see below for the various types of stock and custom returnable packaging that your business can source from GWP.

 So would it make more sense – economically and environmentally – to switch to reusable packaging at your business?

 There are normally a number of factors and conditions that can help to ascertain whether switching would be worthwhile.
-These include, but are not limited to:
+These include, but are not limited to the below.

 If any, or a number of these apply to your business, then it is worth exploring whether returnable packaging could be of long term benefit.